isl-org/Open3D/docs/tutorial/visualization/visualizer_advanced.rst

 Rendering ``TriangleMesh``'es of 3D Models
 """"""""""""""""""""""""""""""""""""""""""

-In the Basic Open3D Visualizer Tutorial, we demonstrated how to apply materials manually to built-in Open3D geometries.
+In the Basic :doc:`visualizer_basic` tutorial, we demonstrated how to apply materials manually to built-in Open3D geometries.
 It is also possible to load *TriangleMesh*'es from full 3D models using the ``o3d.io.read_triangle_mesh()`` method, as shown below:

 .. code-block:: python